cs4j/cs4j/README.md

 ### Implementation details
 The scheduler is based on Spring's CronSequenceGenerator class.
 It uses compatible syntax, inherits and successfully passes all original Spring tests.

-The package is recommended when you can' use  original Spring implementation for some reason.
+The package is recommended when you can't use original Spring implementation for some reason.
-CS4J has no additional runtime dependencies and it's result binary size is about 11kb.
+CS4J has no additional runtime dependencies and it's JAR file size is about 11kb.

 ### Requirements